michelalbonico/michelalbonico.github.io/index.md

 My research focuses on software engineering for robotics, making robotics software systems more reliable and sustainable.

 You can find details about my **[research](research.md)**, **[publications](publications.md)**, and **[teaching](teaching.md)** here.

+I am particularly interested in sustainable software engineering for cyber-physical systems, especially robotics, with a focus on ROS-based systems, software quality, technical debt, and AI-driven software development for robotics.